 Lastly, they wanted to have safe access to production.
 To be able to run their analytics jobs and train their models without impacting the production system, either by overloading it or corrupting the underlying data.

 Augury wanted a solution that their small but growing team would be able to set up and manage easily, whether that was on a developer’s laptop or in a cloud test or production environment.
 They wanted something that would be easy to scale up, especially if it needed to hit certain marks on performance.
 Plus, something that was easy to back up and maintain over time.

-They considered a few alternatives, including Apache Cassandra, Google Cloud Bigtable, InfluxDB and Scylla.
+They considered a few alternatives, including Apache Cassandra, Google Cloud Bigtable, InfluxDB and ScyllaDB.
 Here were the pros and cons of each of their considerations:

 Daniel commented on each.
 “The main takeaway that we got from evaluating Cassandra was that it was pretty difficult to deploy and maintain.
 There’s a lot of knobs to tweak.
 And we didn’t necessarily have the resources in the company to venture into that.”

 For Google Cloud Bigtable, he said, “It’s a good solution.
 It’s hosted.
 It’s very convenient.
 But we were very concerned about being vendor-locked.
 Which is why an Amazon solution would be equally risky for us.”
 Daniel pointed out that being vendor-locked might not make sense for certain geographies around the world where there are different prevalent cloud vendors.